-Air Vice-Marshal Innes assumed command of Joint Task Group 633 on 25 January 2016.
-In this capacity he is the national theatre commander for all Australian forces deployed to the Middle East region, including Afghanistan.
+Major General Frewen assumed command of Joint Task Group 633 on 22 January 2017.
+In this capacity he is the national theatre Commander for all Australian forces deployed to the Middle East region, including Afghanistan.

 Major General Frewen is married to Jenelle with two children.
 He is the Chairman of the Australian Services Rugby Union and his leisure interests include rugby union, surfing and reading.